 Citizen Science Survey

-We collected a total of 2042 entries for vertebrates killed by domestic cats (minimum number of cats, N = 145; number of owners, N = 125) (Figure 2).
+We collected a total of 2042 entries for free-ranging vertebrates killed by domestic cats (and 7 more killings of freshwater fish in confined environments) (minimum number of cats, N = 145; number of owners, N = 125) (Figure 2).
 Among those, 1,533 were killed in warm months (April–September).
 Our survey was conducted throughout Italy, with data originating from 377 locations, including rural and urban areas, from sea level to mountainous areas (Figure 2).

 Table 1.
 Near threatened, threatened, data deficient, and not evaluated prey species brought home by free-ranging domestic cats in Italy.

 As to the 21 domestic cats (included among the 145 previously cited) that were followed for 1 year, the predation rate showed considerable variation within and among taxonomical classes.
 The most impacted classes were mammals (40% of killings), followed by birds (35%), reptiles (21%), and amphibians (4%).
 Over 73% of predations occurred in spring and summer.
 A graphical summary of total and within-class predation frequencies is shown in Figure 3.

 Figure 3.
 Reported killings of 21 domestic cats for the following groups of vertebrates: birds, mammals, reptiles, and amphibians.
 The thickness of black lines represents the proportion of individuals of each killed species within each taxonomical class.